-In recent years, there’s been a surge in wearable tech and smartwatches with the likes of Apple Watch, Samsung Gear, Fitbit, and so on flooding the market.
-Although these may be trendy items, for now, they a...
+In recent years, there’s been a surge in wearable tech and smartwatches with the likes of Apple Watch, Samsung Gear, Fitbit, and so on flooding the watch market.
+Although these may be trendy items, for now, ...

 Secondhand Value of A Vintage WatchApril 22, 2016 - Watch Articles

 - What is a vintage watch?

 - How to find out when my vintage watch was made?

 - What is the value of a vintage watch?

 - How can I sell my vintage watch?

 What Is A Vintage Watch?

 Watches fall into three categories, determined by their year of manufacture: